SHOAIB2110/airflow-book-data-pipeline/README.md

    - **load_to_postgres():** Reads the transformed CSV file, applies necessary data cleaning (e.g., converting `NaN` to `None`), and loads the data into a PostgreSQL database using batch inserts/upserts.
 The table schema is created (if not exists) to match the final required columns.

 5. **Database Validation:**
+ Executes SQL queries on the PostgreSQL database to validate the loaded data.
+It checks the total record count, missing critical fields, duplicate ISBNs, invalid ISBN formats, and other quality metrics.
+The results are written to a validation report file.

 ---
 ## 🔑 How to Get API Keys